MohammedFadin/node-ordr/README.md

 ordr
 ====

-A command line tool for many useful OSX commands built by NodeJS
+A command line tool for many useful OSX-Linux commands built by NodeJS, for noobs.

+##Status
+Work in-progress.